Your knuckles whiten on the wheel

 Details:

-Paul Simon, I Am A Rock (1965)
+Simon & Garfunkel, I Am A Rock (1966)

 Bob Dylan, It Ain't Me, Babe (1964)

-Made Of Stone, like other songs in the Roses catalogue, has a strong element of existentialism.
+Made Of Stone, like other songs in the Roses catalogue, has a strong element of existentialism (In a Melody Maker feature from 1989, the band list 'The Fall' and 'A Happy Death' by Albert Camus among their reading material).
 Existentialism is a unilateral, philosophical movement that views the individual, the self, the individual's experience, and the uniqueness therein as the only reality.
 Existentialists believe in sheer freedom and accept the consequences and ramifications of their actions wholly.
-Existentialists prefer subjectivity, and view general existence as arcane, that they are isolated entities in an indifferent and often ambiguous universe.
+The philosophy of existentialism disavows belief in surroundings through distrust of reality.
+In this schema, the only things you can be certain of are your own thoughts and experience, an effective detachment from reality.
+Existentialists prefer subjectivity, and view general existence as arcane, believing that they are isolated entities in an indifferent and often ambiguous universe.
 According to Sartre, "A human is no more than a series of undertakings."
-Existentialist works continued to feature among Ian Brown's reading material in his solo career - in an interview with The Scotsman Newspaper from 28th January 2000, he stated that while in Strangeways jail, he read works by Friedrich Nietzsche and Albert Camus:
+Existentialist works by Nietzsche and Camus were among Ian Brown's reading material in Strangeways jail:

-In assessing how to cement their own place in television folklore, the Roses would have recognized that it was impossible to surpass the vulgarity of the Sex Pistols' TV appearance on Bill Grundy's 'Today' programme in 1976 and thus perhaps delved further back into music history for inspiration when deciding upon their strategy to create confusion live on air, as I will detail below.
-The Late Show (1989 – 1995), a British television arts magazine programme broadcast on BBC Two weeknights at 11.15pm, directly after Newsnight, a seemingly strange choice of show for the band to perform, was to provide that moment.
-The Stone Roses' appearance on BBC2's The Late Show in 1989 infamously ended early after they exceeded the allowed level of noise for the building, thereby cutting out the sound; evidence strongly points towards this being an intentional ploy by the band and/or manager Gareth Evans - at the point of power failure, Reni's knowing laugh has a certain conspiratorial feel.
-Even prior to this, the band's actions look very 'unnatural' and 'staged'.
-While presenter Tracey MacLeod is introducing the band, Ian Brown can be seen in the background, nonchalantly pretending to pick his nose, and wipe his hand on his trousers (a 'working class' gesture by the singer, on a 'high brow' arts programme).
-His singing is very shaky, noticeably anticipating something is about to happen.
-The performance - what there was of it - of this track on 'The Late Show' has its precedent in that of The Jimi Hendrix Experience on the 'Happening for Lulu show'.
-Following 'Voodoo Child (Slight Return)', the band play a very loose version of the scheduled song, 'Hey Joe', then Hendrix says "Why don't I stop playing this rubbish and dedicate a song to the uh Cream..." (who had just broken up - Ed), then launches into one of Cream's songs, 'Sunshine Of Your Love'.
+The Late Show, a British television arts magazine programme (1989 - 1995) broadcast on BBC Two on weeknights at 11.15pm, immediately after Newsnight, was a seemingly strange choice of show for the band to perform.
+It was to provide them with their most infamous moment on television.
+In assessing how to cement their own place in television folklore, the Roses would have recognized that it was impossible to surpass the vulgarity of the Sex Pistols' profanity-laced TV appearance on Bill Grundy's 'Today' programme in 1976, and thus perhaps delved further back into music history for inspiration.
+The Late Show performance in November 1989 came to an abrupt halt after a power cut; evidence strongly points towards this being intentional.
+During the afternoon rehearsals, there had been problems with the automatic cut-out switch, triggered by the band's volume.
+At the point of power failure, Reni's smirking and giggling has a certain conspiratorial feel, and even prior to this, the band's actions look very staged, as if they are anticipating that something untoward is due to occur.
+Just as presenter Tracey MacLeod is introducing the band, a disinterested Ian Brown can be seen in the background chewing his nails and wiping his hand on his trousers, a laddish gesture on what the band no doubt perceived to be a stuffy 'high brow' arts programme.
+The band get through one verse of Made Of Stone and tentatively build into the chorus, just as the guitar and bass cut out.
+Reni snaps his fingers, whipping his hand towards Squire, who throws back the same 'wicked' hand gesture.
+Ian ducks down, looking to see if he is on the tv monitor, before incessantly stalking Tracey MacLeod as she tries to recover the situation by introducing the next segment of the show.
+Notice that he didn't once swear.
+The performance - what there was of it - has precedent in that of The Jimi Hendrix Experience on the 'Happening for Lulu show'.
+Following 'Voodoo Chile (Slight Return)', the band begin to perform a very loose version of the scheduled song, 'Hey Joe', then Hendrix says, "Why don't I stop playing this rubbish and dedicate a song to the uh Cream..." (who had just broken up), then launches into one of Cream's songs, 'Sunshine Of Your Love'.
 These two performances have striking parallels, with Hendrix and Brown attempting to create havoc in the BBC studios.
-Both artists were intent on not playing their scheduled songs in full, Hendrix by changing to an unscheduled number (to avoid having to do a duet on Hey Joe with Lulu, who was waiting expectantly in the wings !), the Roses by causing a power cut during the performance.
-Both Hendrix and Brown were intent on making life extremely difficult for the presenters (note Hendrix's screeching feedback while Lulu is reading the autocue introducing them, and of course Brown's "Amateurs, amateurs, we're wasting our time here lads" response while Tracey MacLeod was trying to read an autocue following the power cut).
-One important difference, however, was that Hendrix approached Lulu after the show and made an apology of sorts.
-I think Tracey MacLeod and the BBC are waiting for an apology from the Roses to this day...
+Both artists were intent on not playing their scheduled songs in full, Hendrix by changing to an unscheduled number to avoid having to do a duet on Hey Joe with Lulu, who was waiting expectantly in the wings; the Roses by causing a power cut one verse in.
+Both Hendrix and Brown were intent on making life extremely difficult for the presenters; note Hendrix's screeching feedback while Lulu is reading the autocue introducing them, and Brown's "Amateurs !" heckling while Tracey MacLeod attempts to read an autocue.
+One distinct difference, however, was that Hendrix approached Lulu after the show and made an apology of sorts.
+I imagine Tracey MacLeod is still waiting for an apology from the Roses to this day...